 It gets better:

-I included the best lens for landscape photography that is recommended for each mirrorless and DSLR presented in this article.
+I included the best lens for landscape photography that you would need to get for each mirrorless and DSLR presented in this article.

 So, this buying guide should be useful, especially if your primary task is travel and still-life photography.